Top selected papers will be published in the International Journal of Ionics after Peer-Review process.

 The Department of Physics from it’s inception in 1960 has grown into an active centre of quality teaching and research.
 Today it stands as one of the leading departments in the country, well known for its excellence in teaching and research.
 The Department runs five year integrated M.Sc.
 (Physics), two year M.Sc.
 (Physics), M. Tech.
 (Solid State Electronic Materials), M.Tech.
 (Photonics) and 4 year B.Tech. in engineering Physics.
 Apart from catering the teaching of core Physics courses to undergraduate engineering students, the faculties of the Department are actively engaged in different areas of research viz.
 Atmospheric and Space Physics, Atomic and Molecular Physics, Condensed Matter Physics, Nuclear Physics, Optics and Theoretical High Energy Physics.
 The research activity in the department is well recognized by CSIR, AICTE, DST, DAE, ISRO, DRDO and many more agencies, and a number of research projects funded by national and international agencies are in progress in the department.

-IMESD-2018 is a debut event in this international meeting series, which is expected to be a milestone event in our country for communities working in the field of energy storage devices as we are expecting about 500 participants from India and abroad.
-Submitted papers are expected to be published in peer reviewed international journal.
+IMESD-2018 is a debut event in this international meeting series, which is expected to be a milestone event in our country for communities working in the field of energy storage devices as we are expecting about 300 participants from India and abroad.
+Submitted papers are expected to be published in a peer-reviewed international journal.
 The aim of this meeting is to bring together eminent national & international scientists, academicians, research scholars, students from universities, research institutes, engineers and technocrats from industries on a single platform to share their knowledge, expertise, research and experience in the emerging area of energy storage devices.
 Further, the meeting is expected to provide opportunities for the researchers to find international collaborators for future teamwork.